waterpoleg/job4j_todo/README.md

 ## TODO list

-Simplest ToDo app.
+Simplest ToDo app.<br>
-All - all the tasks
+All - all the tasks<br>
-New - list of the tasks are in progress
+New - list of the tasks are in progress<br>
-Completed - list of completed tasks
+Completed - list of completed tasks<br>
-Add - to add a new task
+Add - to add a new task<br>

-Technologies used: Java, Spring Boot, Thymeleaf, HTML, CSS, Bootstrap, Hibernate
+Technologies used: Java, Spring Boot, Thymeleaf, HTML, CSS, Bootstrap, Hibernate<br>

 ![alt text](src/main/resources/static/screenshots/splashscreen.png "Main page")